symbol/symbol-docs/source/guides/migration/post-launch-optin-xym-retrieval.rst

    - Do one last check of the destination |codename| account and balance.
    - Accept the ``terms and conditions`` and the ``privacy policy``.
    - The Opt-in process involves registering a transaction on the NIS1 blockchain.
 This has a fee, shown on this summary screen.
-   - Enter your Nano Wallet password to confirm the process.
+   - Enter your NEM Wallet password to confirm the process.
    - Click on **SEND**.

 If the Opt-in is successfull you will be taken to the initial Summary screen where you can see the status of the process: